 Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included unexpected cost of sales and cash combination accounts; and journals posted to seldom used accounts.
+These included unexpected cash combination accounts; and journals posted to seldom used accounts.

 Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations